twrayden/express-mate/README.md

 # express-mate

-Helper library that makes your life a little easier when working with Express REST APIs
+> Helper library that makes your life a little easier when working with Express REST APIs

 ## Router

-The Router is a helper tool which wraps around the existing [Express Router](https://expressjs.com/en/4x/api.html#router) to create more functionality and to make defining routes clearer.
-It takes a **verbosity over terseness** approach and is designed to handle large scale APIs.
+The Router is a helper tool which wraps the existing [Express Router](https://expressjs.com/en/4x/api.html#router) for helpful functionality.
+It takes a *verbosity over terseness* approach and is designed to make large routing files clearer.

-> It may look like more code at first but it really helps demistify the routes.

 ```typescript
 const GET = Router.createRoutes(RequestType.GET, [